With no takers yet, White House sets meeting with colleges still weighing an agreement with Trump

 Many of the terms align with recent deals the White House struck with Brown and Columbia universities to close investigations into alleged discrimination and to restore research funding.
 But while those agreements included terms affirming the campuses’ academic freedom, the compact offers no such protection — one of the roadblocks cited in Brown’s rejection.

+A federal judge in Boston reversed the funding cuts last month, calling it an unconstitutional overreach.

+Several other prestigious universities have also had their funding cut amid investigations into alleged antisemitism.

-White House officials described the offer as a proactive approach to shape policy at U.S. campuses even as the administration takes enforcement action against colleges it accuses of antisemitism and liberal bias.
-The White House has cut billions of dollars at Harvard and other prestigious schools, and then entered negotiations to restore it if colleges agree to wide-ranging settlements in line with the administration’s views.
+White House officials described the offer as a proactive approach to shape policy at U.S. campuses even as the administration continues its enforcement efforts.

 Trump on Sunday said colleges that sign on will help bring about “the Golden Age of Academic Excellence in Higher Education.”
 Speaking on his Truth Social platform, he said it would reform universities that are “now corrupting our Youth and Society with WOKE, SOCIALIST, and ANTI-AMERICAN Ideology.”